CodeDeveloperC/enlight-plugin/README.md

 # Getting Started
-Please check ourt [Getting Started](docs/GettingStarted.md) section for more details on how to use all Enlight features
+Please check our [Getting Started](docs/GettingStarted.md) section for more details on how to use all Enlight features

 # Development Environment Setup